 - Search for people and groups to quickly get back to them.

-You can get the Messenger app for Windows 10 PCs and Windows 10 Mobile at the Microsoft Store.
+You can get the Messenger app for Windows PCs at the Microsoft Store.

 Instagram is another social media service that was acquired by Facebook a few years ago.
-But Facebook released a Windows 10 UWP app ported from iOS using Facebook’s own OSMeta Technology.
-This app is available for Windows 10 PCs and Windows 10 Mobile devices.
-This app has been updated with all the major updates released on other platform but a bit delayed.
+But Facebook released a Windows 11/10 UWP app ported from iOS using Facebook’s own OSMeta Technology.
+This app is available for Windows PCs.
+This app has been updated with all the major updates released on other platforms but is a bit delayed.
 Nevertheless, Facebook is constantly supporting this app with new features.

 - Post photos and videos with the great filter that make your photos and videos come to life and more attractive when seen in the profile grid.

-- This Instagram app for Windows 10 supports Instagram Stories.
-You can share photos, short video, text statuses and live videos directly from your Phone or Tablet running Windows 10.
+- This Instagram app for Windows supports Instagram Stories.
+You can share photos, short videos, text statuses and live videos directly from your device running Windows 11/10.

 - Apart from posting stories, you can also view stories posted the people you follow.